madrilene/lenesaile.com/src/en/blog/2022-10-26-wordpress.md

 Transforming WordPress Sites to Jamstack or using WordPress as a headless CMS is what I most concentrated on recently.

-When working natively with WordPress, I’m making sure it as fast as possible by using custom made vanilla JS only where necessary.
-Also, I’m using a build pipeline to only use optimized assets in the final theme structure.
+When working natively with WordPress, I’m making sure it is as fast as possible by using custom made vanilla JS only where necessary.
+Also, I’m using a build pipeline to only push optimized assets to production.

-==I try to make everything as easy and obvious as possible.== I leave clues and I instructions in the editable sections and I make introduction videos where I explain every important detail of the website.
+==I try to make everything as easy and obvious as possible.== I leave clues and instructions in the editable sections and I make introduction videos where I explain every important detail of the website.

 Also, I value structure and order.
 I want to be able to understand my own themes in the future, but I also want subsequent developers to get along with the code I wrote.